 - st = stitch

-- Blanket can be made using any even number for a starting ch but, remember to add one to whatever number you choose.
+- The blanket can be made using any even number for a starting ch but, remember to add one to whatever number you choose.

 - Written in Standard US terms.